bernd-roth/ParkingTicket/README.md

                     They will be taken from your input in settings.

 ### Steps to take of how to use the app for every city that needs an additional STOP signal
-1. Under menu/settings choose your current location for your car
-2. Type in your telephone number where the SMS should be sent to (06646606000, ...)
+1. Under menu/settings Under menu/settings type the parkingticket`s telephone number (06646606000, ...)
-3. Your license plate
+2. Your license plate
-4. Number of minutes of how long to wait for an incoming SMS until a voice message is going to tell you that no parking ticket was booked
+3. Number of minutes of how long to wait for an incoming SMS until a voice message is going to tell you that no parking ticket was booked
-5. Which parking type should be used (15/30, 30/15 or no alternate booking)
+4. Which parking type should be used (15/30, 30/15 or no alternate booking) - all of them will be ignored, if city is not Vienna
-6. Point to the main menu and depending on the city that you have chosen in settings choose the time to start the first booking
+5. Point to the main menu and depending on the city that you have chosen in settings choose the time to start the first booking

     Example:
-    Settings:
-    City:               Villach
-    License plate:      T-XYZ
+        Settings:   License plate:      T-XYZ
                     Telephone number:   06646606000
                     Alternate booking:  No alternate booking available
         Intervall:  Since Villach needs an additional STOP Signal to stop booking, you have to choose an intervall that exceeds the duration parkingticket!

         Main menu:  Time:               15:17 !Always choose 2 minutes after 00, 15, 30, 45 minutes!